1. What is TIBCO Spotfire?

 16. Tell me about bridges.
 Why do we use them, Syntax to create bridges, use of message selector?

 Answer: Some applications require the same message to be sent to more than one destination possibly of different types.
 So we use bridges.

 17. What is the use of global variables?

-Break points are used to check the inputs and outputs of each activity during testing the design so that we can debug our design.
-We can place the check points for all activities on input and output side.
-(Tibco Spotfire Interview Questions)
+Answer: Breakpoints are used to check the inputs and outputs of each activity during testing the design so that we can debug our design.
+We can place the checkpoints for all activities on the input and output side.

 19. When is a ‘No Action’ group used?